uncatcrea/wp-appkit/wp-appkit/readme.txt

 *Q for iOS*
 https://www.youtube.com/watch?v=jkjtkH6wDys

-= Customize: Documentation, API and Development =
+= Learn: Documentation and Tutorials =

 * **Open source**: (GPLv2+) and available on GitHub: [https://github.com/uncatcrea/wp-appkit](https://github.com/uncatcrea/wp-appkit)
 * **Developer friendly**: use PHP and JavaScript hooks to customize the plugin and your themes